Low-Income Internet Options

 - Program: Internet Basics

-- Features: high-speed internet is available to participants ranging from $9.95-19.95/month, depending on speed of connection, which ranges from 1.5-12 Mbps.
-There is an activation and modem fee.
-Participants may also purchase an iPad mini for $150 through the program, with a two year term commitment.
+- Features: High-speed internet is available to participants ranging from $9.95-19.95/mo., depending on speed of connection, which ranges from 1.5-12 Mbps.
+Participants may also purchase an iPad mini for $150 through the program, with a two-year term commitment.

 - Program: Access from AT&T

-- Features: Participants receive either 768 Kbps-3 Mbps service for $5/month, or 3-10 Mbps service for $10/month, depending on what’s available where you live.
+- Features: Participants receive either 768 Kbps-3 Mbps service for $5/mo. or 3-10 Mbps service for $10/mo., depending on what’s available where you live.
 There is no deposit or installation fee, and a WiFi gateway and access to the AT&T WiFi hotspot network is also included at no extra cost.

-- How to qualify: At least one family member must participate in SNAP, have an address in an area served by AT&T, and be without outstanding debt for AT&T’s fixed internet service.
+- How to qualify: At least one family member must participate in SNAP, have an address in an area served by AT&T and be without outstanding debt for AT&T’s fixed internet service.
 In California, you are eligible if you receive Supplemental Security Income (SSI) benefits.
-If you are not eligible for Access but are looking for low-cost internet, AT&T has high-speed internet service starting at $50/month.
+If you are not eligible for Access but are looking for low-cost internet, AT&T has high-speed internet service starting at $49.99/mo.

 - Program: Internet Assist

 - Features: Qualifying households can receive a connection with up to 30 Mbps download speed, a free modem and security suite, no data cap or contracts and the ability to use parental controls.
-Monthly cost is $17.99 plus taxes and fees.
-For an additional $5/month, you can receive a wireless router.
+It is $17.99/mo., plus taxes and fees.
+For an additional $5/mo., you can receive a wireless router.

 - How to qualify: A household must participate in the National School Lunch Program (NSLP), the Community Eligibility Provision of the NSLP or be receiving SSI benefits and be over 65 years old.